IS492-SP26/Restaurants-AI/reflections/Sharar_Mubtasim.md

 1. A key limitation is that LLMs rely heavily on past data, which can lead to conventional or overly generic strategies and may reduce strategic novelty if humans over trust AI outputs.
 2. There is also a risk that widespread adoption of AI driven strategy tools could intensify competition and reduce competitive advantage, since many firms may converge on similar AI recommended strategies.
 # Idea this inspires for my project:
-This paper directly supports our idea of using AI agents to help plan a new business by showing that AI can already generate and evaluate business strategies at a human-comparable level.
+This paper directly supports our idea of using AI agents to help plan a new food business by showing that AI can already generate and evaluate business strategies at a human-comparable level.
 For our project, this suggests designing agents that act as a strategist, critic, and evaluator mirroring the paper’s use of AI for strategy generation, devil’s advocacy, and investment evaluation while keeping the human user in control of final decisions.